JDGrillo/ai-foundry-e2e-lab/README.md

    - Many of the Environment Variables needed can be found in the Overview tab of your Azure AI Foundry project or the connected resources in the Management Center tab
    - For example, AZURE_OPENAI variables-
 <img src="images/env-example.png" width="75%"/>
+   - For Content Understanding, use the Azure AI Services endpoint
 ---

 ## 📚 Learning Path